Required Science Prerequisite Courses

 Critical Thinking

-Only approved CSU GE A.3 courses will be accepted.
+Only approved CSU GE A.3/1B courses will be accepted.
 Upper division or topical courses are not accepted for this requirement.
 This course must be taken from an institution within the United States.
 Typically, but not all, courses which qualify as an A.3 course include a 2nd semester of college-level English, as part of a 1-year sequence, or a 'Logic' course.

 Statistics

-College Level Math
+College Level Math:

-If an applicant has a statistics course, but it does not fulfill the CSU GE B.4 requirement, the applicant must have a college-level CSU GE B.4 course completed as well, per the University Admission Requirements for Transfer Students (The Golden Four).
+If an applicant has a statistics course, but it does not fulfill the CSU GE B.4/2A requirement, the applicant must have a college-level CSU GE B.4 course completed as well, per the University Admission Requirements for Transfer Students (The Golden Four).

 Additional Course Requirements

-You must earn a "C" or higher in each of these courses.
+Applicants must earn a "C" or higher in each of these courses.
 These two additional courses must be completed (if not already completed) during the first semester of nursing coursework.
 Completion of these courses is required for CSUF pre-licensure graduates by the California Board of Registered Nursing to be eligible to test for the CA Registered Nurse (RN) license.

 Introduction to Psychology